sohilashraf/Simple-Simpsons-Game/README.md

-# c# game using system windows form and drawing.
-This is a simple game made for a multimedia course.

-to test the game:

-move with arrows
+# simple simpsons game
+This c++ game was designed for programming 1 course by using only a 2D array data structure.
+* with the following features:

+  * move the hero right and left using button A & D
-jump with space
+  * jump with space
-to throw multiple kunai press m to throw a single kunai at a time press n to use laser press L Video_2023_10_02-3.webm
+  * Enemies with different behavior
+  * single and multiple shooting bullets
+  * Climbing ladder
+  * a room with collecting stars game